The beautiful Aleksanterin Kirkko has red brick and green spires and was named for the Tsar Alexander II.

 TTT offers major Finnish and international shows, including musicals, with performances mostly in Finnish.

-This eatery offers a comfortable neighbourhood feel but some pretty good food.
+This eatery offers a comfortable neighbourhood feel and some pretty good food.
 The menu has meaty Finnish classics like pepper steak...

-Admirers of bearded revolutionaries won’t want to miss the small Lenin museum, housed in the Workers’ Hall where Lenin and Stalin first met at a conference in 1905.
-His life is documented by way of photos and documents; it’s a little dry but it’s fascinating to see, for example, his old school report (Vladimir was a straight-A student) or a threadbare couch that the man slept on.
-There’s a crazy gift shop where you can buy Lenin pens, badges, T-shirts and other souvenirs of the Soviet era.
+Admirers of bearded revolutionaries won’t want to miss this small museum in the Workers’ Hall where Lenin and Stalin first met in 1905.
+Lenin's life is documented with photos and papers; it’s a little dry but it’s fascinating to see, for example, his old school report (Vladimir was a straight-A student) or a threadbare couch that he slept on.
+The gift shop stocks Lenin pens, badges, T-shirts and other Soviet-era souvenirs.